John Pollono: Screenwriting and acting

 Pollono's first notable screen acting role was as Pat Dolan in the TNT series Mob City in 2013.
 Pollono's character appears in all six episodes of the show.
 Of note, Mob City stars Jon Bernthal, who Pollono had just acted opposite in Small Engine Repair at Theatre/Theater before production of the television show began.
 In 2014, Pollono guest starred in an episode of Intelligence.
 In 2016, Pollono began portraying Tyler, a co-worker of the character Randall in This Is Us.

 In 2014, Pollono was tapped to write the screenplay for what would become the 2017 film Stronger, which starred Jake Gyllenhaal as Boston Marathon bombing survivor Jeff Bauman.
 The screenplay, based on Bauman's memoir Stronger, was number two on the Black List in 2016 and the film was released in 2017 to critical acclaim.

 During the beginning of 2019, Pollono reprised his role in the film adaptation of Small Engine Repair, his directorial debut.
 The film was released in September 2021.

 2018–present: Upcoming projects

-In February 2019, it was announced that Pollano was writing a screenplay based on the life of Hulk Hogan for Netflix.
+In February 2019, it was announced that Pollono was writing a screenplay based on the life of Hulk Hogan for Netflix.
 Directed by Todd Phillips and co-written by Scott Silver, the team that produced 2019's Joker, the film will star Chris Hemsworth.